 Through a pre-assessment process or through the review of the data from the student's prior year Alt-MSA results, each student's educational team determines which specific skills and concepts in reading (grades 3 - 8 and 10), mathematics (grades 3 - 8 and 10), and science (grades 5, 8, and 10) on which the student will be concentrating for instruction and assessment.
 For Alt-MSA, the student's educational team is called the "Test Examiner Team" (TET).
 These professionals work together to identify 10 "Mastery Objectives" (MOs) in reading (grades 3 - 8 and 10), 10 in mathematics (grades 3 - 8 and 10), and 5 in science (grades 5, 8, and 10), which are appropriate for the student to learn.
-(In the grades in which science content is not specifically assessed-grades 3, 4, 6, and 7-the reading and mathematics MOs must still show a connection to science, in order to ensure that students are receiving science instruction each year).

 All MOs must strike a balance between challenging the student (since without challenge, there is no learning) and attainability (since lack of attainability can lead to frustration).
-Equipped with the knowledge of the student's capabilities and past accomplishments, the TET selects appropriate MOs from an item bank containing thousands of objectives aligned with each grade's VSC in each of the content areas.
-The MOs in the Item Bank were developed by Maryland teachers, "in conjunction with Pearson," and used in instruction and assessment.
+Equipped with the knowledge of the student's capabilities and past accomplishments, the TET selects appropriate MOs from an item bank containing thousands of objectives aligned with each grade's SC in each of the content areas.
+The MOs in the Item Bank were developed by Maryland teachers, "in conjunction with testing contractor," and used in instruction and assessment.
 If the TET is unable to find an existing MO within the bank that is appropriate, the team has the option of writing (rather than selecting) an objective.